 Three different pathways are offered:

 - A Level Pathway

 - Football Education

-Please click on the links on the right to view information about individual courses.
+Please click here to view information about individual courses.

 A Level Pathway

 Most students will study three subjects.
 However, four subjects are available after discussion with the Head of Year.

 Entry requirements are a best 8 score of 57 points.
 A minimum of Grade 4 in English and Mathematics is required.